China flies 103 military planes toward Taiwan in a new high of activity the island calls harassment | Law-Order

 Taiwan and China split in 1949 when the communists took control of China during a civil war.
 The losing Nationalists fled to Taiwan and set up their own government on the island.

-The island is self-governing, though only a few foreign nations give it official diplomatic recognition.
+Only a few foreign nations give the self-governing island official diplomatic recognition.
 The US among others has formal ties with China while maintaining a representative office in Taiwan.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)